 Still and all, I believe that both of these individuals should have plaques in the Hall of Fame.
 It’s not the Hall of Shame.
 It’s also clearly not a shrine to honor character.
 They are amongst the game’s greatest players, and their on-field achievements should be acknowledged.
 Because baseball’s #1 rule concerns betting on the game, Rose’s and Jackson’s plaques (segregated within their own room?) should note their offenses and the fact that their actions dishonored the game and that the stiffest of all possible penalties were dispensed.
 Let the Hall contribute tangibly to educating its visitors about these wrongdoings.

 How do you gauge the ungaugable?
 You don’t.
 Instead, when assessing the greatest, you compare performance.
 You juxtapose the most outstanding players’ numbers against their on-field competition, as well as era versus era.
-Stats don’t lie.
+Stats, including modern-day analytics, don’t lie.
 They don’t need a judge and jury assessing “evidence” and character.